-This Engineering Life is a podcast hosted by Duke Professor Becky Simmons and Undergrads Grant LoPresti, Sydney Hunt, and Fran Romano.
+This Engineering Life is a podcast hosted by Duke Professor Becky Simmons and Undergrads Grant LoPresti, Sydney Hunt, Fran Romano, Priya R. Juarez, and Reyna Vrbensky.
 Together they explore the lives of undergraduate engineers in the Pratt School of Engineering at Duke University.
 Through interviews with students and also experts in the field, the This Engineering Life hosts explore a diverse range of topics from tenting to internships to diversity and more.
-Episodes are Edited by Undergrad Priya R. Juarez.
+Episodes are Edited by Undergrad Priya R. Juarez and Reyna Vrbensky.

 Our hope is to connect students, as well as provide insights, resources, and advice from peers and experts.

 This Engineering Life Creators: